john-james-ai/BreastCancerDetection/jbook/_build/html/_sources/content/01_eda/01_data_prep.md

 | 4 | dicom.csv            | DICOM dataset containing properties, and quality assessments for each image. |

 First, we'll build the case datasets (1,2,3), then we'll construct the DICOM image metadata and quality assessment dataset (4).
-, four datasets will be produced
-This Our tasks are as follows:

-5. **Assess Image Quality**:
-6. **Extract DICOM Image Metadata**: Extract image metadata such as height, width, bit-depth, pixel values, and photometric interpretation from DICOM image files.

-Once complete, we will have the following datasets for analysis:

 ```{code-cell}
 :tags: [hide-input]